-At the same time, however, the concern has been expressed that some investors may be underestimating risks.
-For example, the rapid rise of lending at variable rates in the subprime mortgage market may have reflected an unduly sanguine view of the underlying risks; as we have seen, some households, large mortgage lenders, and hedge funds have felt the pinch of the problems in this market.
+At the same time, however, the concern has been expressed that some investors may be underestimating risks in both domestic and foreign markets.1 For example, in foreign markets, low borrowing costs have attracted money into such investment strategies as "carry trades," where investors borrow at lower rates in one currency and invest, unhedged, in higher-yielding bonds in another currency.
+This strategy obviously exposes investors to substantial exchange rate risk, which they may be underestimating.
+In the U.S., the rapid rise of lending at variable rates in the subprime mortgage market may have reflected an unduly sanguine view of the underlying risks; as we have seen, some households, large mortgage lenders, and hedge funds have felt the pinch of the problems in this market.

 The low long-term rates and low risk premiums that have prevailed in financial markets over the last several years mean that overall financial conditions have been notably more accommodative than suggested by the current level of the real federal funds rate.
-Given that, a shift in risk perceptions would tend to push longer-term rates and credit spreads up, restraining demand.
+Given that, a shift in risk perceptions would tend to push longer-term rates and credit spreads up, restraining demand worldwide (see Rudebusch, Sack, and Swanson 2007).